History of Roatan

 With the discovery of Roatan Honduras the 20th century saw a significant influx of new cultures on Roatan.
 European and Commonwealth expatriates steadily populated the west end of the island, laying the foundations for our present tourist industry.
 Spanish-speaking mainlanders have tripled the original resident population, settling near the commercial hubs of Coxen Hole and French Harbor.
 The native islander population has gradually integrated with these other two cultures while still maintaining their own cultural identity in the fishing villages of Oak Ridge, Punta Gorda, Paya Bay, and Helene.
 Most residents of Roatan are now bilingual, though in some areas Spanish has entirely replaced English as the primary language.

 At the turn of the 21st century Roatan faces the increasing challenge of maintaining its historical and natural beauty in the face of accelerating ecotourism and development.
 The Roatan Marine Park, a volunteer organization that oversees the protection of areas of the reef, is one of many efforts currently engaged in conservation work.
-Through your generous support of such organizations and by remembering that, at the end of the day, we all are tourists on this island, we can work to preserve this beautiful and historic island for future generations.
+At the end of the day, we are all tourists on this island, let’s work together preserve this beautiful and historic island for future generations.